khulnasoft-lab/design.khulnasoft.com/contents/objects/job.md

 name: Job
 ---

-A Job is a basic building block of a CI/CD pipeline.
-A Job contains the scripts and the configuration that defines when and how those scripts run as part of an automated CI/CD pipeline.
+A job is a basic building block of a CI/CD pipeline.
+A job contains the scripts and the configuration that defines when and how those scripts run as part of an automated CI/CD pipeline.
 [How are Jobs used in the product?](https://docs.gitlab.com/ee/ci/jobs/)

 ## Conceptual model